marscoin/marscoin/doc/README.md

 ### OS X

-Drag Bitcoin-Qt to your applications folder, and then run Bitcoin-Qt.
+Drag Marscoin-Qt to your applications folder, and then run Marscoin-Qt.

 ### Need Help?